gshen7/educational-js-game/outline.md

     }
     ```
     * lastly, call drawPaddle from main draw function
-5. right now you can miss the ball but it'll just bounce back up - change that
+5. right now you can miss the ball but it'll just bounce back up - change that [LIVE]
     * when the ball hits the bottom (which we detected before) dont just change direction, do something else
     ```
     if(y + dy < ballRadius) {